globsoc/haikus/README.md

 ## To Do

+  1. Fix truncation of text overflow in Fig 11
-Receive comments from editors, revise as needed.
+  2. Receive comments from editors, revise as needed.

 ## Status